oroinc/documentation/book/data_api.rst

-In case of an error, a response status code indicates the type of the error occurred.
+In case of an error, a response status code indicates the type of an error that has occurred.
 The most common of such codes are the following:

     -   **400 Bad Request**—The request is malformed, such as if the body of the request contains misformatted JSON.